-- Gen 1 Mobile Connector – Suitable for up to 40 amps (M3 SR/SR+/MR limited to 32 amps)
+- Gen 2 Fixed Mobile Connector – Suitable for up to 40 amps (M3 SR/SR+/MR limited to 32 amps)

 - Gen 2 Mobile Connector – Suitable for up to 32 amps with optional 14-50 adapter

-- Tesla Wall Connector – Suitable for up to 48 amps depending on vehicle (older versions support up to 80 amps)
+- Tesla Wall Connector – Suitable for up to 48 amps depending on the vehicle (prior Gen 1 can support up to 80 amps)